p1xlized/sat-notes/SAT/Reading And Writing/Linking Clauses.md

 **Example 2**: She doesn’t have much time, although she loves to read.

 > [!bug]
-> -A **comma splice** occurs when two independent clauses are linked by a comma without a conjunction.
+> A **comma splice** occurs when two independent clauses are linked by a comma without a conjunction.
 This is incorrect and should be avoided.